Who doesn’t love a good chase?

 Survey questions about your team will be turned into an interactive quiz.
 Then, under the guidance of an engaging host, contestants compete to see who knows their teammates the best.

 Perfect for large groups, GooseChase allows you to be in full control of your virtual scavenger hunt experience as a creator, without the need for your participants to actually be together.
-You can create photo, video, text, or even GPS check-in missions tailored to your audience.
+With this corporate scavenger hunt company, you can create photo, video, text, or even GPS check-in missions tailored to your audience.
 You can even keep tabs on the game as it’s happening with their real-time activity feed, and award bonus points to outstanding efforts!

 Part scavenger hunt and part enthralling history lesson, this virtual event will have you chasing clues straight to knowledge about world-changing women from history.